 About Next Generation

-Next Generation aims to create a step change in the development of genuinely sustainable, financially viable and innovative community businesses, helping to raise the profile of place-based community energy activity with policy-makers and industry.
+Next Generation aimed to create a step change in the development of genuinely sustainable, financially viable and innovative community businesses, helping to raise the profile of place-based community energy activity with policy-makers and industry.

-While traditional community energy models, such as owning renewable energy assets, have become less viable because of policy change, the community energy sector is uniquely placed to take advantage of the move to a smarter and more decentralised energy system.
+Traditional models of community energy, such as owning renewable energy assets, have become less viable due to policy change.
+However, the community energy sector is uniquely placed to take advantage of the move to a smarter and more decentralised energy system.

-2) Renewable energy asset transfer from the private sector to the community sector
+1) Community Solar: Renewable energy asset transfer from the private sector to the community sector

-Who will deliver the support programme?
+Who delivered the programme?

 These seven organisations have unrivalled experience of designing, setting up and administering major national community energy grant and support programmes, as well as being pioneering experts in engaging communities in energy issues and supporting them to create successful local energy projects, grounded in social and behavioural science.